Essential TMEA All-State Resources for Freshman Singers

 Recording Yourself: Listening to your recordings can help identify areas for improvement.

 Vocal Warm-Up Exercises: Incorporate daily warm-ups to strengthen your voice.
-Resources like The Vocalist Studio offer excellent exercises.

 4. Private Lessons